 Osteoarthritis is also called wear-and-tear arthritis and is the most common cause of chronic pain in the joints.
 If you have symptoms of osteoarthritis, the experienced physicians at Optimal Pain & Regenerative Medicine can help.
 They have considerable expertise in treating patients who have osteoarthritis and excel in combining conservative approaches with advanced interventions to combat the misery of arthritis.
-Book an appointment online now or call the Optimal Pain & Regenerative Medicine office in Arlington, Addison, Cleburne, Fort Worth, Plano, or Rockwall, Texas.
+Book an appointment online now or call the Optimal Pain & Regenerative Medicine office in Arlington, Cleburne, or Fort Worth, Texas.

 Osteoarthritis is a common cause of disability for older people and is the most widespread cause of chronic joint pain.
 Osteoarthritis is more common in people aged 65 or over, but younger people can get osteoarthritis, especially if they have risk factors like: